Matthew-Hurrell/viva-la-nacho/README.md

 #### Edit Recipe Form

 As previously mentioned, the edit recipe form fields are pre filled out with content from the specific recipe instance.
-These fields are the same fields that are present in the post a recipe form and they are styled exactly the same, so the user should be familiar with the layout from when they submitted the recipe.
+These fields are the same fields that are present in the post a recipe form and they are styled exactly the same, so the user should be familiar with the layout from when they first submitted the recipe.
 All recipe content fields can be freely edited by the user.
 The user can also choose to draft or publish the recipe from this form.
-The form also contains a submit and a cancel button.
+The form also contains a submit and cancel button.

 ![Edit Recipe Form](readme/assets/images/edit-recipe-form.png)